 Click here for an index to the deeds for 511 Beacon, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

-She continued to live there during the 1908-1909 winter season, but moved thereafter to Brookline.
+Mary Mason and Julia A. Mason continued to live at 511 Beacon during the 1908-1909 winter season, but moved thereafter to Brookline.

 On August 17, 1909, 511 Beacon was purchased from Mary Mason by Beatrice S. (Morrison) Woods, the wife of Bernard J. Woods.
 They previously had lived at 1077 Boylston.
 By the 1920s, they also maintained a home in Beverly Farms.